saddington/yen-handbook/1-onboarding.md

 Also, be on the lookout for possible "snail mail" to finalize any State or Federal requirements (we'll give you a heads-up, of course).

->Is this needed here? if you were given Stock Options or Restricted Stock, please make sure to file the appropriate federal "Section 83(b)" election ([more info here](https://www.cooleygo.com/what-is-a-section-83b-election/))!
-You have 30 days to do this so it is very important!
+/*Is this needed here? if you were given Stock Options or Restricted Stock, please make sure to file the appropriate federal "Section 83(b)" election ([more info here](https://www.cooleygo.com/what-is-a-section-83b-election/))!
+You have 30 days to do this so it is very important!*/

 Have a fun and relaxing first day!

 ***

-#### Your First Week
+## Your First Week

 We want your first week to feel as comfortable as possible making sure that you have everything that you need to be successful.
 This most likely will include a few meetings with team and a walkthrough of how the business operates currently, especially as we're still very small.